 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

 Mingalabar!
 Welcome to Myanmar!
-Upon arrival at Yangon International Airport, our Asia Senses local guide and driver will pick up then transfer you to your hotel for check in.
+Upon arrival in YANGON, our Asia Senses local guide and driver will pick you up then transfer you to your hotel for check in.

 Start our full day tour with an oriented sightseeing of Yangon’s cultural and historical highlights.
 First, pay a visit to Chaukhtatgyi Pagoda which is built in 1966 and houses a striking reclining Buddha image that measures an impressive 65 metres long and 16 metres high.